cesar237/wireguard-experiment/Readme.md

 * Python 3.6+
 * Ansible 2.10+
 * SSH access to all nodes with root permissions
+* Grid5000 account (if using Grid5000 for machine reservation)
 * Optionally, patched Linux kernels or WireGuard modules (see `wireguard-artefacts/`)

-## Important Note
+## ⚠️ Important Notes

-* The current version only works fine with debian12 operating systems.
-To run the evaluation on other system, you need to update the names of the dependencies to install in playbooks/install-dependencies.yml
+* The current version only works properly with Debian 12 operating systems.
+To run the evaluation on other systems, you need to update the names of the dependencies to install in `playbooks/install-dependencies.yml`.
+* Always reserve an odd number of machines for optimal results.
+* The deployment process is currently optimized for Grid5000 infrastructure but can be adapted to other environments.